71st Academy Awards: Critical reviews

 The show received a mixed reception from media publications.
 Columnist Lisa Schwarzbaum of Entertainment Weekly quipped that "Whoopi bombed last night, she knew it—and yet, crassly, she took it as a sign of her own outrageousness."
 The Washington Post television critic Tom Shales bemoaned that Goldberg "spent a great deal of time laughing at her own jokes, many of which were dirty, a few dirty."
-He also lambasted the host's presentation of the five Best Costume Design nominees saying calling it time-consuming and tasteless.
+He also lambasted the host's presentation of the five Best Costume Design nominees calling it time-consuming and tasteless.
 Film critic John Hartl of The Seattle Times lamented that the telecast "was the longest and possibly the dullest Oscar show of the century, clocking in at four hours."

 Other media outlets received the broadcast more positively.
 Television columnist Robert Bianco of USA Today commended Goldberg's hosting performance writing that he liked "the sharper, more socially conscious edge Goldberg brings."
 The Boston Globe television critic Matthew Gilbert commented, "It was the perfect year with more than enough Hollywood intrigue and a battle for her to play off."
 Joanne Ostrow of The Denver Post raved that "Whoopi definitely was on, more so than in her two previous hosting stints."
 She added that "the show was exceptionally smooth."